kalema1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello for changing file hello ownership to betty touch cmmand to create new file chmod command for file permission
+chown betty hello for changing file hello ownership to betty touch cmmand to create new file chmod command for file permission chmood 114 hello for multiple permissions to hello file